danielskatz/sustaining-research-projects/README.md

 First things first: This started as a fork from https://github.com/nayafia/lemonade-stand. [@nayafia](https://github.com/nayafia) wanted to focus on how people fund their work on open source projects, and not how the projects themselves are sustained, which she thought was out of scope for her document (see https://github.com/nayafia/lemonade-stand/issues/1), so I've created this instead.

-Below I've listed every way I know of that people get paid for open source work, roughly ordered from small to large.
+The intent below is to list how project support themselves over time.
 Each funding category links to several real examples.
 (Wherever possible, I've tried to link to a useful article or page instead of just a homepage.)

 The categories are not mutually exclusive.
 For example, a project might have a foundation but also use crowdfunding to raise money.
 Someone else might do consulting and also have a donation button.
 Etc. The purpose of this guide is to provide an exhaustive list of all the ways you can get paid, so that you can figure out what works best for you.